Desktops-as-a-Service (DaaS) and Hosted Desktop solutions

 CloudZen Partners remote desktop services are DaaS solutions that provide complete hosted desktops for applications and email securely delivered over the web.
 Desktops-as-a-Service are simple to buy and easy to manage, with no software for IT to maintain.
 Get Exclusive Pricing and Terms from Top DaaS Providers like Navisite, Tierpoint, Citrix, NetApp, Cisco, Azure, Evolve, EMC, Rapidscale and more.

-Support- Desktops-as-a-Service technical support comes directly from the service provider.
-CloudZen partners manage the hosted desktop and answer any DaaS questions Access- Employees simply download a small app to access their cloud desktop.
+Support– Desktops-as-a-Service technical support comes directly from the service provider.
+CloudZen providers manage the hosted desktop and answer any desktop virtualization questions Access- Employees simply download a small app to access their cloud desktop.
 Use any device to log in and access the cloud desktop, complete with applications and data.

 Service– CloudZen Service Provider partners take care of backups, anti-virus, software updates, disaster recovery and cloud desktop modifications.

 Business Model– Instead of expensive hardware and software that may not be fully used, cloud desktops offer the businesses flexibility to add or remove users as needed.

 Choice– CloudZen Service Provider partners provide DaaS from a data center, public cloud or private cloud.
 Choose the option that works best for local or global business needs.